-The Global Public Policy Network (GPPN) is a partnership between Columbia University, FGV EAESP, University of Tokyo, Hertie School, Lee Kuan Yew School of Public Policy, Institute of Public Affairs at LSE and Sciences Po, Paris.
+The Global Public Policy Network (GPPN) is a partnership between eight prestigious schools in public policy, including Columbia University, FGV EAESP, University of Tokyo, Hertie School of Governance, Lee Kuan Yew School of Public Policy, Institute of Public Affairs at LSE and Sciences Po, Paris, Munk School of Global Affairs and Public Policy, University of Toronto.
 GPPN is global in two ways: the global spread of its members and its subject focus on emerging global trends in public policy.

 GPPN is global in two ways: the global spread of its members and its subject focus on emerging global trends in public policy.